SMOE duties and responsibilities — co-teaching English in Seoul elementary and secondary schools

 SMOE Teaching Duties & Responsibilities

-What does a typical day look like for an English teacher in a Seoul public school?
+What does a typical day look like for a native English teacher in a Seoul public school?
+Hours, co-teaching, lesson prep, and school events.

 9:00 – 12:00Morning teaching blocks.
 Typically 3-4 classes with short breaks between.